JoelSoleCasale/OptiFlowInnovators/README.md

 ## Abstract
-In this project, we propose a mathematical model and implementation based on a collab- orative scheme designed to optimize the storage and distribution of medical products to hospi- tals given historical data.
+In this project, we propose a mathematical model and implementation based on a collaborative scheme designed to optimize the storage and distribution of medical products to hospitals given historical data.

 ## Challenge